ysoftwareab/yplatform/doc/integrate-travis-ci.md

 ### Slack with Travis CI token

-* Go to https://tobii.slack.com/apps/manage, find "Travis CI" and there existing integration between Travis and Tobii Slack
+* Go to https://some-org-name.slack.com/apps/manage, find "Travis CI" and there existing integration between Travis and your Slack
 * Click "pencil" button ("Edit configuration") and note down `Token`
 * Open terminal in the repository folder
 * Generate new Travis secret as mentioned in [Secrets](#Secrets).
 Assuming that you want notifications in #cloud-ci channel command will look like:
-  * in a case of a public repository `support-firecloud/bin/travis-encrypt "tobii:<token>#cloud-ci"`
+  * in a case of a public repository `support-firecloud/bin/travis-encrypt "rokmoln:<token>#cloud-ci"`
-  * in a case of an internal/private repository `travis encrypt --pro "tobii:<token>#cloud-ci"` (you will need to run `travis login --pro` before that)
+  * in a case of an internal/private repository `travis encrypt --pro "rokmoln:<token>#cloud-ci"` (you will need to run `travis login --pro` before that)
 * Add secret in the `.travis.yml` and configure other options
 ```yaml
 notifications: